OpenBankingUK/read-write-api-docs-pub/resources and data models/aisp/BCA Product Data Model.md

 From the analysis:-
 * Banks will provide the Open Data Product ID
 * In addition to the "Open Data Product ID" link, we should focus on fields that are provided by price comparison websites today.
-Although overdraft rates are typically marked as �Negotiable� on PCWs, we feel that it would be useful to provide information about the actual overdraft rate(s) that the accountholder is on, even if this cannot easily be used for comparison with other products.
+Although overdraft rates are typically marked as "Negotiable" on PCWs, we feel that it would be useful to provide information about the actual overdraft rate(s) that the accountholder is on, even if this cannot easily be used for comparison with other products.
 * The sections which are most useful for price comparison are: Fee-free periods, Credit Interest and certain sections of eligibilities where other fee charges are dependent on them and periodic fee(s).
 * BCA Marketing state information is not required.
 * The eligibility criteria met when the BCA was sold is unlikely to be reliable.
 Hence eligibility criteria information is optional.